Spring through fall, but September and October are best

 What about group sizes and pricing?

-- Also, costs per person decrease as the group grows, so it’s the perfect opportunity to climb with friends and family.
+Costs per person will decrease as the group grows for this private day, so it’s the perfect opportunity to climb with friends and family.

 What is the minimum age requirement?